 2. The mother should never be left alone.

 These two phrases are now etched into our brains, not to be forgotten.
-As we ponder their meaning, we are taken to deeper levels of understanding how crucial zero separation and never leaving the mother alone are for the health of the mother and baby at birth and even into adulthood.
+As we ponder their meaning, we are taken to deeper levels of understanding how crucial zero separation, not being separated after birth, and never leaving the mother alone are for the health of the mother and baby at birth and even into adulthood.

 Yes, there are long-term consequences to what happens to a baby in this primal period from conception to the end of the first year of life.